The Africa Platform for Social Protection (APSP)

 We may not be able to help everyone, but everyone can help someone.
 Support us by giving your contributions to help us in running our programs.

-@africa_psp outlining its strategy to promote the ratification of the #AU Protocol on #SocialProtection and #SocialSecurity.
+@africa_psp also had the privilege of creating awareness on the ratification of the AU Protocol on #SocialProtection and #SocialSecurity

 2